11 minute read

 Teach students about online safety

-To teach pupils about staying safe online, and the threats of internet grooming, sexting, cyberbullying and identity theft, the NSPCC has collated a number of lesson plans and online guidance.
+To teach students about staying safe online, and the threats of internet grooming, sexting, cyberbullying, and identity theft, the NSPCC has collated a number of lesson plans and online guidance.
 This includes advice on the importance of protecting personal information, including passwords and the distribution of photographs.
 Students should also be taught never to give out personal data as part of e-safety education.

 Introduce students to “fake news”

 Fake news isn’t just for politicians; it has now crept into the classroom.
-So teachers must teach their students that not everything we see and read online is true.
-Here are some top tips to help you fight fake news in your classroom.
+Teachers must teach their students that not everything we see and read online is true.

 “More than a third of teachers are now seeing false information found online – cited in their pupils’ work or classroom discussions.”
 NASUWT teaching union